TheMannu/Devops-Tools-Installation-Configurations/EBS.md

-we can make encryption enabled while taking the snapshots we can enable encryption while copying the snapshot but once the EBS or Snapshot is encrypted it can not be unencrypted an any stage
+we can make encryption enabled while taking the snapshots we can enable encryption while copying the snapshot but once the EBS or Snapshot is encrypted it can not be unencrypted an any stage if require to have unencrypted the we need to create new EBS or new snapshot of unencrypted EBS